-"The study was conducted in 103 new economies, and India and Chile topped the list, followed by Brazil, China, Kenya and Jordan.
+"The study was conducted in 108 new economies, and Chile and India topped the list, followed by Brazil, Jordan and China.
 The study highlighted Chile's implementation of government policy, investments and commitment to replacing coal in its power generation," says González.

 "Electricity production in Chile is probably the sector where coal production is being reduced most rapidly, thanks to the ever-increasing and extensive use of renewable energy."

 She adds that the key energy challenge facing Chile will undoubtedly be to meet the stated goal of phasing out all coal power in the national electric system by 2040.
 The country's power transmission system is another area that needs further development and upgrading.